In this post you will learn the 6 steps to launch and monetize an effective and profitable remote health coaching program.

 He equips all his patients with Fitbit to better understand their lifestyle habits outside the practice so he thought it a bit strange that this person had all of a sudden stopped wearing their device.

-He monitors his patient's habits and provides feedback using the Nudge Coach platform, which you can familiarize yourself with here if you haven't already.
+He monitors his patient's habits and provides feedback using the Nudge Coach platform, which makes it simple to monitor and motivate clients in-between sessions or calls.

 Like any great practitioner he reached out to the patient – “Hey Jack, did you lose your Fitbit?
 Do we need to get you a new one?
 Just wanted to touch base.”

 Here’s the thing about Jack.
 He had gotten incredibly sick, wasn’t able to workout, and hadn’t made it to the practice yet.